-- 3.17 Technical guidance on noise is provided by Planning Practice Guidance, published by the Ministry of Housing, Communities & Local Government. - Planning Practice Guidance Noise (PPGN) was published in March 2014 and updated in July 2019.
+- 3.14 Technical guidance on noise is provided by Planning Practice Guidance, published by the Ministry of Housing, Communities & Local Government. - 3.15 Planning Practice Guidance Noise (PPGN) was published in March 2014 and updated in July 2019.
 PPGN provides advice on how planning can manage potential noise impacts in new development.
-It makes reference to the Explanatory Note of the NPSE and the NPPF. - 3.19 Paragraph 005 Reference ID: 30-005-20190722 of the PPGN provides guidance on how to establish if noise is likely to be a concern, including a table summarising the noise exposure hierarchy based on the likely average response of those affected.
+It makes reference to the Explanatory Note of the NPSE and the NPPF. - 3.16 Paragraph 005 Reference ID: 30-005-20190722 of the PPGN provides guidance on how to establish if noise is likely to be a concern, including a table summarising the noise exposure hierarchy based on the likely average response of those affected.

-Response Examples of outcomes Increasing effect level Action No Observed Effect Level Not present No Effect No Observed Effect No specific measures required No Observed Adverse Effect L evel Present and not intrusive Noise can be heard, but does not cause any change in behaviour, attitude or other physiological response.
+Table 1: Summary of Noise Exposure Hierarchy, based on the likely average response Response Examples of outcomes Increasing effect level Action Not present No Effect No Observed Effect No specific measures required No Observed Adverse Effect L evel Present and not intrusive Noise can be heard, but does not cause any change in behaviour, attitude or other physiological response.
 Can slightly affect the acoustic character of the area but not such that there is a change in the quality of life.
 No Observed Adverse Effect No specific measures required Lowest Observed Adverse Effect Level Present and intrusive Noise can be heard and causes small changes in behaviour, attitude or other physiological response, e.g. turning up volume of television; speaking more loudly; where there is no alternative ventilation, having to close windows for some of the time because of the noise.
 Potential for some reported sleep disturbance.
 Affects the acoustic character of the area such that there is a small actual or perceived change in the quality of life.
 Observed Adverse Effect Mitigate and reduce to a minimum

-Response Examples of outcomes Increasing effect level Action Significant Observed Adverse Effect Level Present and disruptive The noise causes a material change in behaviour, attitude or other physiological response, e.g. avoiding certain activities during periods of intrusion; where there is no alternative ventilation, having to keep windows closed most of the time because of the noise.
+Table 1: Summary of Noise Exposure Hierarchy, based on the likely average response Response Examples of outcomes Increasing effect level Action Significant Observed Adverse Effect Level Present and disruptive The noise causes a material change in behaviour, attitude or other physiological response, e.g. avoiding certain activities during periods of intrusion; where there is no alternative ventilation, having to keep windows closed most of the time because of the noise.
 Potential for sleep disturbance resulting in difficulty in getting to sleep, premature awakening and difficulty in getting back to sleep.
 Quality of life diminished due to change in acoustic character of the area.
 Significant Observed Adverse Effect Avoid Present and very disruptive Extensive and regular changes in behaviour, attitude or other physiological response and/or an inability to mitigate effect of noise leading to psychological stress, e.g. regular sleep deprivation/awakening; loss of appetite, significant, medically definable harm, e.g. auditory and non-auditory Unacceptable Adverse Effect Prevent

-3.20 The "Examples of Outcomes" tabulated above can be referred to in the consideration of the effects of impacts.
+3.17 The "Examples of Outcomes" tabulated above can be referred to in the consideration of the effects of impacts.